nidza07/nidza07.github.io/QC-docs/general usage.md

 These arguments should be entered after the number of sides.

 ## History reading and management
 As already explained in the [Playroom interface section](#the-playroom-interface), the next item after the chat edit field is the history edit box.
 Here, you can review every message spoken by the Playroom.
-This section will explain how to manage your history, easier way to filter and read only certain types of messages, as well as how to customize it to your liking.
+This section will explain how to manage your history, easier ways to filter and read only certain types of messages, as well as how to customize it to your liking.

 ### Quick history reading
 As a screen reader user, in addition to the edit box, you have a quick way to read your history no matter where you are in the Playroom interface.
 This can be used to read the history even while chatting or playing a game.
 The following shortcuts should be used:

-- Page up: Read the previous history message
+- Page up: Read the previous history message.
-- Page down: Read the next history message
+- Page down: Read the next history message.
-- CTRL or shift+page up: Focus on and read the first history message
+- CTRL or shift+page up: Focus on and read the first history message.
-- CTRL or shift+Page down: Focus on and read the last history message
+- CTRL or shift+Page down: Focus on and read the last history message.
 - CTRL+space: Copy the focused history message.
 - CTRL+enter: Open a link in the focused history message, if it has any links.